notgiven688/webminerpool/README.md

  Optionally you can compile the C-library **libhash**.so found in *hash_cn*.
 Place this library in the same folder as *server.exe*.
 If this library is present the server will make use of it and check hashes which gets submitted by the clients.
 If clients submit bad hashes ("low diff shares"), they get disconnected.
 The server occasionally writes ip-addresses to *ip_list*.
 These addresses should get (temporarily) banned on your server for example by adding them to [*iptables*](http://ipset.netfilter.org/iptables.man.html).
 The file can be deleted after the ban.
 See *Firewall.cs* for rules when a client is seen as malicious - submitting wrong hashes is one possibility.

  Without a **SSL certificate** the server will open a regular websocket (ws://0.0.0.0:8181).
 To use websocket secure (ws**s**://0.0.0.0:8181) you should place *certificate.pfx* (a  pkcs12 file) into the server directory.
 The default password which the server uses to load the certificate is "miner".
-To create a pkcs12 from regular certificates, e.g. from [*Let's Encrypt*](https://letsencrypt.org/), use the command
+To create a pkcs12 file from regular certificates, e.g. from [*Let's Encrypt*](https://letsencrypt.org/), use the command

 ```bash
 openssl pkcs12 -export -out certificate.pfx -inkey privkey.pem -in cert.pem -certfile chain.pem